Fyras-Solutions/LLMRouterService/README.md

 2. **Configure environment:**
    - Set your LLM API keys in `.env`.
 3. **Run the service:**
-   - Use `asyncio.run` with `LLMRouterService.invoke` for non-blocking execution.
+   - Call `LLMRouterService.invoke` with your prompt to route and execute a request.
    - Progress bars are displayed via `tqdm` and logging is emitted with Python's `logging` module.

 ## Extending